Welcome to the North End Historical Society

 The Noble Journey is the brainchild of world-renowned sculptor, Nancy Schön (creator of the “Make Way for Ducklings” in Boston Public Garden) and leaders of the Friends of the North End and NEHS.
 It is a tax-deductible gift by NEHS to St. Leonard Church.
 We hope you will participate in this effort!

-We thank the 250 people and institutions who have generously donated to date!
-In less than 7 months, we are 3/4 to our goal of raising $120,000 to complete the project by this summer.
-With your help we can succeed!
+We thank the 300 people and institutions who have generously donated to date!
+We reached our goal of $120,000 to complete the project and held the dedication on September 29th.

 To learn more about this fantastic story CLICK on the Child and Duck below for a short 1 minute video!